ministryofjustice/security-guidance/policies/operations-security-policy.md

 'All MoJ users' refers to General users, Technical users and Service Providers as defined above.

-## Backup

-Protect against loss of data.

-Backups Removable Media and Incident Management
-System backup

-### Information backup

-Backup copies of information, software and system images should be taken and tested regularly in accordance with an agreed backup policy.

-## Control of operational software

-Ensure the integrity of operational systems.

-Using Open Internet Tools
-Using 3rd Party Open Source Products

-### Installation of software on operational systems

-Procedures should be implemented to control the installation of software on operational systems.

-## Logging and monitoring

-Record events and generate evidence.

-Logging
-Protective Monitoring
-Accounting
-Commercial off-the-shelf applications
-Custom Applications
-Online identifiers in security logging & monitoring Security Log Collection

-### Event logging

-Event logs recording user activities, exceptions, faults and information security events should be produced, kept and regularly reviewed.

-### Protection of log information

-Logging facilities and log information should be protected against tampering and unauthorized access.

-### Administrator and operator logs

-System administrator and system operator activities should be logged and the logs protected and regularly reviewed.

-### Clock synchronisation

-The clocks of all relevant information processing systems within an organization or security domain should be synchronised to a single reference time source.

 ## Operational procedures and responsibilities
 Ensure correct and secure operations of information processing facilities.